Cape Canaveral Entry Requirements

 Recommended Vaccinations

-- Hepatitis A and B for long-term visitors
+- Hepatitis B for long-term visitors

 Health Insurance